hyperdimensional-computing/torchhd/README.md

 # The hypervector for the Mexican Peso is the most similar.
 ```

 This example is from the paper [What We Mean When We Say "What's the Dollar of Mexico?": Prototypes and Mapping in Concept Space](https://redwood.berkeley.edu/wp-content/uploads/2020/05/kanerva2010what.pdf) by Kanerva.
 It first creates hypervectors for all the symbols that are used in the computation, i.e., the variables for `country`, `capital`, and `currency` and their values for both countries.
 These hypervectors are then combined to make a single hypervector for each country using a hash table structure.
 A hash table encodes key-value pairs as: `k1 * v1 + k2 * v2 + ... + kn * vn`.
 The hash tables are then bound together to form their combined representation which is finally queried by binding with the Dollar hypervector to obtain the approximate Mexican Peso hypervector.
-From the similarity output it shows that the Mexican Peso hypervector is indeed the most similar one.
+The similarity output shows that the Mexican Peso hypervector is indeed the most similar one.

 ## About

-Initial development of Torchhd was performed by Mike Heddes and Igor Nunes as part of their research in Hyperdimensional Computing at the University of California, Irvine.
+Initial development of Torchhd was performed by [Mike Heddes](https://www.mikeheddes.nl/) and [Igor Nunes](https://sites.uci.edu/inunes/) as part of their research in Hyperdimensional Computing at the University of California, Irvine.
 The library was extended with significant contributions from Pere Vergés and Dheyay Desai.
-Torchhd later merged with a project by Rishikanth Chandrasekaran who worked on similar problems as part of his research at the University of California, San Diego.
+Torchhd later merged with a project by Rishikanth Chandrasekaran, who worked on similar problems as part of his research at the University of California, San Diego.

 ## Contributing